 Advocates for the original bill also wanted to tie future minimum wage raises to the federal Consumer Price Index.
 This would make minimum wage increases automatic, eliminating work for lawmakers.
 Instead, lawmakers chose to make all future decisions regarding any new minimum wage increases, saying that linking to the Consumer Price Index could create runaway increases that would make Maryland's wage rates out of line with minimum wage rates in other states.

 Is your employer violating state minimum wage laws or other wage and hour laws?
-If you are the victim of a wage violation, our Maryland employment attorneys are here to help.
+If you are the victim of a wage violation, our Maryland unpaid overtime attorneys are here to help.
 We will review your case and work to secure the compensation you deserve.

 Request a free, no obligation consultation today and learn your legal rights.
 There are no upfront fees to pay and we are only paid if we recover compensation for you.